 - Tooth contouring: If the chip is small and shallow, tooth contouring might help.
 Our dentists will carefully remove some of the tooth’s enamel to smooth out the chip.
 This can make it look like nothing ever happened to your tooth.
 However, tooth contouring cannot work if the chip is deep.

 - Dental crowns Crowns are a restorative dentistry treatment that covers the visible part of your tooth.
 Dental crowns are made to look and feel just like healthy teeth.
 They’ll hide any chips while keeping your teeth strong.

 You don’t have to live with a chipped tooth.
 Our dental team can help make your chipped teeth look great and be strong again.
-Contact either of our two Connecticut offices — Bridgeport/Trumbull at 203-372-1220 or Shelton at 203-378-9737 — for an appointment.
+Contact either of our two Connecticut offices — Bridgeport/Trumbull at 203-372-1220 or Shelton at 203-378-9737 — our use our online tool to book an appointment.